Building University Towns

-To extend quality healthcare services to the Khorog community, an AKHS Khorog Medical Centre is also under development in preparation of UCA’s campus opening in 2017.
+To extend quality healthcare services to the Khorog community, an AKHS Khorog Medical Centre is also under development in preparation of UCA’s campus opening.

 UCA rehabilitated a walkway for the local Aga Khan Lycee and began construction on early childhood education centres in town, including two kindergartens and a training centre for early childhood educators.